 Visiting Aquila Safari was at the top of my bucket list when visiting Cape Town, and I know I’m not the only one.
-East Africa is well known for its requisite safaris allowing you to see lions, elephants, hynenas, and more.
+East Africa is well known for its requisite safaris, allowing you to see lions, elephants, hyenas, and more.
 There are many safaris, but finding the one that fits your needs can be a bit more complicated.
-You want to ensure that the safari you’ve chosen engages in sustainable practices, provides a good experience, and has great customer service.
+You want to ensure that the safari you’ve chosen engages in sustainable practices, provides a good experience, and has excellent customer service.
 In my opinion, Aquila Safari does not hit all of those marks.

 How Far is Aquila Safari from Cape Town?